justinlouau/justinlouau.github.io/about.md

 permalink: /about/
 ---

-I'm an second year undergradate at the [University of New South Wales](https://www.cse.unsw.edu.au) studying [Computer Science](https://www.handbook.unsw.edu.au/undergraduate/programs/2022/3778?year=2022).
-I'm interested in computer science, cyber security, and education.
+I'm an second year undergraduate at the [University of New South Wales](https://www.cse.unsw.edu.au) studying [Computer Science](https://www.handbook.unsw.edu.au/undergraduate/programs/2022/3778?year=2022).
+I'm interested in technology, education, and just seeing what's out there.

 I'm also an Academic Tutor at the [University of Sydney](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html), where I currently teach two tutorials a week for [INFO1110: Introduction to Programming](/teaching).